-This pizza is so thin and crackly that light shines through it!
+This cracker crust pizza is so thin and crackly that light shines through it!
 It’s much easier to achieve perfection with this Tuscan specialty than you might think.
 Plus, our TV segment in Charlotte, North Carolina, with former Saturday Night Live cast-member Colin Quinn.
-On TV with Colin, we threw pizza high into the air for Neapolitan thickness crusts (1/8-inch), but don’t try that with this much-thinner (1/16-inch) cracker-crust, or it will tear (this segment, from January 19, 2012 isn’t live anymore).
+On TV with Colin, we threw pizza high into the air for Neapolitan thickness crusts (1/8-inch), but don’t try that with this much-thinner (1/16-inch) cracker-crust, or it will tear (this 2012 segment isn’t live anymore).

 Colin is about 10 times funnier than we are…

 Everyone knows that cracker crust pizza needs to be stretched really, really thin in order to get a crunchy and super-thin result.
 But before you even start with that, two things to do:

 - Pre-heat your oven for 30 minutes or longer, with a glazed or unglazed baking stone in the bottom third of the oven, and use the highest heat your oven allows (for me that’s 550 degrees F).

 - Prepare all your toppings before you start stretching the dough: Otherwise the dough will glue itself to the pizza peel while it’s waiting to be topped and you’ll never get it into the oven.
 Today I used a smooth, plain tomato sauce (less than 1/4-cup), and about 1.5 ounces of fresh mozzarella.
 Cracker-crust pizzas need very little topping– if you use lots, it won’t crisp and the whole thing may turn to porridge.